robertdobson/Convert_ArrayList_to_Map_Example/README.txt

     - The State class is a blueprint for objects with attributes representing facts about the state.

 src/StateFileReader.java
-    - StateFileReader scans contents of a CSV file, creates State objects that are added to a LinkedList, and returns the LinkedList of State objects.
+    - StateFileReader scans contents of a CSV file, creates State objects that are added to an ArrayList, and returns the ArrayList of State objects.

 src/StateHashMapWrangler.java
     - The StateHashMapWrangler class contains code for converting an ArrayList of objects into a HashMap.

 src/StateObjectHandler.java
-    - The StateObjectHandler class contains the main() method, and demonstrates the State class, and StateFileReader class.
+    - The StateObjectHandler class contains the main() method, and demonstrates the State class, StateFileReader class, and StateHashMapWrangler class.

 resources/States.txt
     - This is a text file containing a list of the 50 US states, their abbreviations, their capitals,